JEIT25/Laboratory-Work1-Activity-PowerBI_v2_Basic_Sales_Data/README.md

 **Questions:**
 * **Is there growth?**
-    * *Dummy Answer: Yes, there is a visible upward trend from January to December.*
+    * *Answer: No, There is a clear negative growth trend.
+Sales decrease from approximately 0.20M in 2024 to around 0.02M in 2025, indicating a substantial year-over-year decline*
 * **Any noticeable trend?**
-    * *Dummy Answer: Sales seem to spike significantly at the end of every quarter.*
+    * *Sales seem to decline significantly at the end of every quarter.*

 ---

 ## Part 4: Basic Data Insight Interpretation

 * **Which region contributes most revenue?**
-    * *Dummy Answer: Based on the column chart, the North Region contributes the most revenue.*
+    * *Answer: Based on the column chart, the WEST Region contributes the most revenue.*
 * **Which product category performs best?**
-    * *Dummy Answer: Electronics is the best performing category.*
+    * *Answer: ELECTRONICS is the best performing category.*
 * **Are sales consistent across dates?**
-    * *Dummy Answer: No, sales fluctuate.
+    * *Answer: No, sales fluctuate.
 There are peaks in the middle of the month and dips at the start.*
 * **What business recommendation can you suggest?**
-    * *Dummy Answer: Since the North Region is performing well, we should investigate their marketing strategy and apply it to the lower-performing South Region.*
+    * *Answer: Since the WEST Region is performing well, we should investigate their marketing strategy and apply it to the lower-performing NORTH Region.*

 ---